-Who this Program Serves Supports children from low-income families by partnering Early Head Start grantees with child care providers in a variety of child care settings, including center- and home-based child care.
+Who this Program Serves Supports children from low-income families by partnering Early Head Start grantees with child care providers in a variety of child care settings, including center- and home- based child care.
 Early Head Start serves children from low-income families from birth to age three.
 Delivery Method Early Head Start grantees work with child care providers to improve quality and provide comprehensive services to children and families.
-Number of Children Served in 2021 32,905 Grantees must reapply for these awards every five years.
+Number of Children Served in 2021 32,905 60 Grantees must reapply for these awards every five years.
 Grants Awarded to Date 490 Grant Details The median grant amount was \$1.4 million .
-The median amount provided to child care partners was \$7,875 per partnership slot.
-FY 2023 Federal Funding \$1.005 billion
+61 The median amount provided to child care partners was \$7,875 per partnership slot.
+FY 2023 Federal Funding \$1.005 billion 62

-Long-Term Program Outcomes
+Long-Term Program Outcomes63

-- A more highly educated and fully qualified workforce to provide high-quality infant/toddler care and education - Increased community supply of high-quality early learning environments and infant/toddler care and education - Well-aligned early childhood policies, regulations, resources, and quality improvement support at national, state, and local levels - Improved family and child well-being and progress toward school readiness
+- A highly educated and fully qualified ECE workforce - Increased community supply of high-quality early learning environments and infant/toddler care and education - Well-aligned early childhood policies, regulations, resources, and quality improvement support at national, state, and local levels - Improved family and child well-being and progress toward school readiness

-By infusing new resources into the existing marketplace for child care, programs can afford to raise the quality of the services they offer, also known as the No-Cost Ripple Effect
+By infusing new resources into the existing marketplace for child care, programs can afford to raise the quality of the services they offer, also known as the No-Cost Ripple Effect64

-- More than half of EHS-CCP partners have leveraged other funds to provide vision, hearing, dental, speech, developmental, nutritional, and lead screenings for all children served, not just those enrolled in the EHS-CCP. - More than one in three partners have provided mental health screenings, health or mental health services, and speech or physical therapy to all children.
+- More than half of EHS-CCP partners have leveraged other funds to provide vision, hearing, dental, speech, developmental, nutritional, and lead screenings for all children served, not just those enrolled in the EHS-CCP. - More than 1 in 3 partners have provided mental health screenings, health or mental health services, and speech or physical therapy to all children.